ProStore-iOS/.github/profile/README.md

 ---

 ## 🤝 Contributing
 We love community involvement!
-If you’d like to contribute to **ProSign**, feel free to:
+If you’d like to contribute to **ProStore**, feel free to:
 1. Star the repo
 2. Report bugs
 3. Suggest features